The King of Fighters XI

-(KOF XI) is a 2D fighting game produced by SNK Playmore.
+(KOF XI) is a 2005 2D fighting game produced by SNK Playmore.
 It is the eleventh installment in The King of Fighters series following The King of Fighters 2003.
-It was originally released as a coin-operated arcade game for the Atomiswave platform in 2005.
-A home version for the PlayStation 2 was released in Japan in 2006, followed by releases in the PAL region and North America in 2007.
-It is the first The King of Fighters game to not run on the Neo Geo and also the first one to not be named after its year of release.
+Originally released as a coin-operated arcade game for the Atomiswave platform, a home version for the PlayStation 2 was released in Japan in 2006, followed by releases in the PAL region and North America in 2007.
+It is the second The King of Fighters game to not run on the Neo Geo following its predecessor, The King of Fighters Neowave and also the first major canonical entry to not be named after its year of release.

 Set after the events of The King of Fighters 2003, the story focuses on a group known as "Those from the Past", who aim to obtain the power of the ancient demon Orochi.
 The player can choose from a total of forty characters, including characters from other SNK games; in the PlayStation 2 port, this includes characters from the crossover game NeoGeo Battle Coliseum.
 The game retains many elements from its predecessor, involving fights between six fighters who can tag during the battle.
 It also provides new features allowing the player to perform simultaneous multiple special moves.

 Critical reception to The King of Fighters XI has been positive.
 Critics enjoyed the new fighting system, the balance between characters, as well as other elements that managed to improve upon its predecessor.
 However, the graphics were found to be dated due to the use of 2D pixel graphics.
 Also, a few journalists found the final bosses too complicated to defeat.
-Despite skeptical commercial expectations for the game, as it was being released on the PlayStation 2 when that console was being abandoned, it was still noted to sell well in Japan, and was followed by a sequel titled The King of Fighters XII, released in 2009.
+Despite skeptical commercial expectations for the game, as it was being released on the PlayStation 2 when that console was being abandoned, it was still noted to sell well in Japan, and was followed by a sequel titled The King of Fighters XII, released in 2009, while a direct sequel of this game's storyline, The King of Fighters XIII, released in 2010.